 The MRSEAH is organized in a workshop format, with presenters pre-circulating an article- or book chapter-in-progress to participants and an interlocutor commenting on and leading discussion of the manuscript at the gathering proper.
 Parties interested in participating in the MRSEAH should contact Prof. Jeff Pasley, Kinder Institute Associate Director and MRSEAH co-convener, at PasleyJ@missouri.edu.

-Fall 2018 meetings of the seminar featured discussions of Princeton Assistant Professor of History Michael Blaakman’s paper “The Marketplace of American Federalism: Land Speculation Across State Lines in the Early Republic” and Kinder Institute and MU History Assistant Professor Al Zuercher Reichardt’s work on “Pennsylvania Settlement Schemes, the Walking Purchase, and Visions of British Political Economy.”
-In the spring, the seminar looked at “Destabilizing Entanglements: How the Flow of Opium, Cotton, and Capital Restructured Americans’ Relationships with China, Britain, and Their Own Government in the Jacksonian Era,” a paper by University of Delaware’s Dael Norwood, and “The Other 1828,” a chapter draft from Duke University Associate Professor Reeve Huston’s forthcoming book, Democratic Discontent: Remaking American Politics, 1815-1840.
+Recent meetings of the seminar have featured discussions of Princeton Assistant Professor of History Michael Blaakman’s paper “The Marketplace of American Federalism: Land Speculation Across State Lines in the Early Republic”; Kinder Institute and MU History Assistant Professor Al Zuercher Reichardt’s work on “Pennsylvania Settlement Schemes, the Walking Purchase, and Visions of British Political Economy”; and “The Other 1828,” a chapter draft from Duke University Associate Professor Reeve Huston’s forthcoming book, Democratic Discontent: Remaking American Politics, 1815-1840.

-Other past MRSEAH presenters have included Professors David Waldstreicher (CUNY-Graduate Center), Alan Taylor (University of Virginia), François Furstenberg (Johns Hopkins), and Jay Sexton (Kinder Institute).
+Other past MRSEAH presenters have included Professors David Waldstreicher (CUNY-Graduate Center), Alan Taylor (University of Virginia), François Furstenberg (Johns Hopkins), Gareth Davies (Oxford, St. Anne’s College), and Jay Sexton (Kinder Institute).

 Shawnee Trail Regional Conference on American Politics & Constitutionalism